 Dwarf Fortress is a game of extreme complexity, with enough features to keep many players occupied for years.
 Thus, quite a lot of the possibilities the game’s deep physics engine provides are as of yet unknown or untested, even by the creators themselves.
 As a result, DF players take it upon themselves to perform all manner of ridiculous tricks and feats of engineering in the name of testing boundaries, or simply because it’s “the Dwarven way”.

 1.)
 Dwarven Daycare: Just like regular childcare, but with more dogs, and less care.
-A user by the name “Girlinhat” developed a system to trap infant dwarves (who are capable of feeding themselves) in an overcrowded room full of angry dogs, with Masterwork tier engravings and furniture.
+A user by the name “Girlinhat” developed a system to trap infant dwarves (after becoming capable of feeding themselves) in an overcrowded room full of angry dogs, with Masterwork-tier engravings and furniture.
 The dogs would attack the dwarf because of crowding, turning the child into a nihilistic killing machine over time.
-Players who still have a shred of morals in them tend to wonder if Goblin child-snatchers aren’t doing the kids a favor.
+Players who still have a shred of morals in them tend to wonder if Goblin child-snatchers aren’t doing the children a favor.

 2.)
-Planepacked: By accidentally abusing a bug involving “burrows” (a method of restricting dwarves to certain areas), a dwarf in a “strange mood” created Planepacked, a limestone statue adorned with a ridiculous amount of items, seemingly in all .
-It is believed to have the entire history of the world engraved onto it.
+Planepacked: By accidentally abusing a bug involving “burrows” (a method of restricting dwarves to certain areas), a dwarf in a “strange mood” created an Artifact item titled “Planepacked” by the dwarf that created it.
+Planepacked was a limestone statue adorned with a ridiculous amount of items, all of varying levels of quality.
+It is believed to have the entire history of the world engraved onto it, including engravings of itself, leading to many jokes referencing the Droste Effect.
 The feat remained a complete mystery for several months, until it was finally replicated and its cause documented, resulting in such artifacts as “Broiledprinces”.

 4.)
 Dwarfputation: In early 2010, a forum user by the name of Jong successfully created the first entirely programmable digital computer within the game-space, proving that Dwarf Fortress is indeed Turing Complete.
 Since then, further experimentation and the minecart update have drastically improved on the capabilities of such devices.